IBM/rpg-genai-data/docs/pages/metadata.md

 use: <usage>
 ```

-2. Structure for Procedure or Subroutine or Selected Lines
+2. Structure for Procedure or Subroutine or Selected Lines from another source file

 ```yaml
 source: <directory_of_compilable_source_file>